wiluite/CSV_co_old/README.md

 ### Problems

-Frequent coroutine switching due to current byte-parsing protocol which lead to time-consuming overheads.
+1. Frequent coroutine switching due to current byte-parsing protocol which lead to time-consuming overheads.
 Well, another approach would bring parsing clarity at the expense of speed.
 That may be easily implemented sometime.
+Patches are welcome!
+2.

 ### Benchmarks